 We stayed at See Tang Youth Hostel, a small boutique guesthouse with clean and spacious rooms, a beautiful roof garden.
 Though it has “hostel” in its name, it actually has many private rooms available.
 See Tang Youth Hostel is within walking distance to the south gate of the City Wall as well as the Xi’an Bell Tower and Huimin Street night market.
 Click here to check current rates at the Xi’an See Tang Youth Hostel or click here for other highly rated hotel options in Xi’an!

-What to see in Xi’an in 3 days
+What to see if you have 3 days in Xi’an

 There are several important tourist attractions in Xi’an not to miss, and you can easily cover a lot of ground within just 2 to 3 days.
 You’ll find that the pace of life is more leisurely and laid back in Xi’an than in cities like Beijing and Shanghai, and you can easily wander within the city on foot.
 Read on for the best places to visit in Xi’an!